 A report published by the American Psychological Association suggests the residents of Los Angeles are the most stressed in the nation.
 Traffic, work problems and unemployment, balancing the demands of career and family — all contribute to stress, anxiety and unhappiness.
-PCH Treatment Center, located in Los Angeles, offers help for persons with psychological issues that are impacting their family life, relationships, or work or school performance.
+PCH Treatment Center, located in Los Angeles, offers help for persons with psychological issues and anxiety disorders that are impacting their family life, relationships, or work or school performance.

 By Elex Michaelson

 DOWNTOWN LOS ANGELES (KABC) — If you are stressed, you’re not alone.
 A new report shows Los Angeles residents are more stressed than the rest of the country, and it’s affecting their health.

 The study released by the American Psychological Association on Tuesday indicates that most of that stress stems from money concerns, work and the economy.
 These stress factors are contributing to an increase in health problems.

 The “Stress in America” report also found a jump in the level of chronic health problems like arthritis and asthma.
 Asthma increased from 7 percent to 13 percent and arthritis increased from 11 percent to 18 percent from 2009 to 2010.

 On the flip side, the number of Los Angeles residents who believe they are in very good or excellent health was lower than the national average.

 In 2009, 57 percent of L.A. residents reported the economy as a significant source of stress.
 That number jumped to 75 percent for 2010.
 The nationwide average is between 73 and 74 percent.

 Also, the percentage of L.A. residents who pointed to money problems as a source of stress jumped from 67 percent to 76 percent from 2009 to 2010.